Skip to content

 Installation

 Who this is for: anyone getting started with Vens.
-By the end of this page: you have vens (or trivy vens) running on your machine, with an LLM provider configured and a scanner available.
+By the end of this page: you have Vens running — either as a CI step or as a local CLI binary.

 Vens ships as a single static binary.
 Pick the method that fits your workflow.